-Our award winning Nevin Welcome Center is where you will find interpretive exhibits about Cornell Botanic Gardens, art exhibits, a reception desk, fully accessible restrooms, and an elevator.
+Our award winning Nevin Welcome Center is where you will find interpretive exhibits about Cornell Botanic Gardens, art exhibits, a visitor services desk, fully accessible restrooms, and an elevator.
 The elevator provides access to an outdoor connecting path to Comstock Knoll and our Bowers Rhododendron Collection.

 With thoughtful planning, design and construction, Cornell Botanic Gardens’ Brian C. Nevin Welcome Center was built to minimize its environmental impact.
 This project was designed using the Leadership in Energy and Environmental Design (LEED) rating system designed by the U.S. Green Building Council and was awarded the GOLD level of certification.

 In concert with the construction of the Nevin Welcome Center, we also made significant improvements to the surrounding gardens.
 These improvements started with a new parking area and tour- bus drop off zone.
 The parking area and arrival plaza were partially constructed of Cornell Structural Soil™, a special substrate design that allows better root penetration to encourage vigorous tree growth.
 The arrival plaza at the parking area is shaded by trees that will become part of our Urban Tree Collection.
 Adjacent to the parking area, our bioswale garden provides an innovative landscaping approach that precludes the need for conventional underground drainage systems.
 The bioswale garden includes plants that can withstand dry and wet conditions, all of which filter surface water runoff from the parking lot and surrounding areas.

 LEED-ing in Green Design